Getting Help to Overcome the Winter Blues

 Winter can be a beautiful time of year, yet for many of us, it can plant a seed of dread.
 It means shorter and darker days.
-Cold weather and heavy shovelling can dampen the brightest of spirits, and it’s often seen as a test of endurance to make it to spring.
+Cold weather and heavy shoveling can dampen the brightest of spirits, and it’s often seen as a test of endurance to make it to spring.
 Days like these are when you might need help to overcome the winter blues.

-This phenomenon is called the seasonal affective disorder.
+This phenomenon is called seasonal affective disorder.
 It is a type of depression that comes most often in the transition of fall to winter, and it often causes moodiness, low energy, poor sleep, and other depressive symptoms.
 The farther you get away from the equator, the higher chance you have of developing it, which is due to the lack of sunlight you get in the winter months.

 There are some places in the northern or southern hemisphere where the sun doesn’t rise in winter.
 CNN wrote an article about a town in Norway that spends several weeks in darkness and how they thrive during the dark months.
-They mentioned that one of the biggest combatants to the seasonal affective mood disorder is to work on changing your mindset.
+They mentioned that one of the biggest combatants to seasonal affective mood disorder is to work on changing your mindset.

 If you view winter as dark and dreary, then it makes sense why you don’t feel great during the season.
 Instead, gradually shift your mindset towards what you like about winter, which will improve how you feel during this season.